franzholz/static_info_tables_it/Documentation/UsersManual/Index.rst

 	:width: 500px
 	:alt: Backend view

-	Default Backend view (caption of the image)
+	Backend TCE record of the country

-	The Backend view of TYPO3 after the user has clicked on module "List".
+	The Backend view of TYPO3 after the user has clicked on module "List" and on a country record.